exasol/exasol-testcontainers/doc/system_requirements.md

 Needs: req

+### Log Access
+`feat~log-access-1`

+ETC provides access to the logs of the Exasol instance.

+Needs: req

 ## Functional Requirements

 In this section lists functional requirements from the user's perspective.
 The requirements are grouped by feature where they belong to a single feature.